dgoldman0/homeless/nation_credit/README.md

 Contributions are evaluated across a broad range of domains, scored using a standardized rubric, and recorded in a public or semi-public **Merit Ledger**.
 Rather than relying solely on hierarchy or inheritance, this system affirms merit through action, integrity, and sustained service.
 Credit is conferred only after structured review and approval via a **DAO-based governance mechanism**, ensuring both fairness and transparency.

+The rank system will be used in a number of areas.
+Among other benefits will be provision of stipends to those who obtain a given rank and maintain a certain level of continued activity.
+In public domains and other matters, rank may also influence how authoritative a member's words are taken to be by the representative systems.

 ### The Rank System

 The rank system exists to recognize those who contribute meaningfully, consistently, and across the full spectrum of national life.
 It is based on two measures: